 Wireframe detail from the Carbon app store.

 Artboard view of the full Carbon 10 device activation flow.

-Once our design direction and UI Pattern library started taking shape, we began to apply these styles and interaction patterns into our wireframes createing hi-fi mocks and simple video walkthroughs to help explain to the engineering team how we want everything to work.
+Once our design direction and UI Pattern library started taking shape, we began to apply these styles and interaction patterns into our wireframes createing interactive prototypes to both show to users and get feedback and also help explain to the engineering team how we want everything to work.

 Carbon 10 activation flow happy path.

 Final mock-ups of the Verifone Carbon App Store.
 These were still in development when I left.